shrikantpy/shrikantpy/README.md

 - 👋 Hi, I’m @shrikantpy
 - 👀 I’m interested in Datascince, R and Python
 - 🌱 I’m currently learning Machine Learning
-- 📫 You can reach me using: email
+- 📫 You can reach me using: shrikantpy@gmail.com

 <!---
 shrikantpy/shrikantpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.